JanWood2013/JanEngineering/README.md

 **Qualli day in Barcelona!🏎️**
 //13.06.2026, 10:36pm//
-Who do you think'll set pole?
+Who do you think will set pole?

 **Barcelona race weekend starts now!**
 //12.06.2026, 2:11pm//